 For questions, concerns, interpretation services or requests for disability-related reasonable accommodations/alternative format, please contact BHTS@ochca.com.
 Please request accommodations at least 5 business days prior to the event.
-The Mental Health Services Act (MHSA, Prop 63) was passed by California voters in

-November 2004 to expand public mental health services for children and adults.
+The Mental Health Services Act (MHSA, Prop 63) was passed by California voters in November 2004 to expand public mental health services for children and adults.

-Below is the press release notifying the public of the Community Program Planning (CPP) process for the MHSA Three Year Integrated Plan for Fiscal Years 2020/21 through 2022/23, along with a snippet of the link to the posting, on the left:
+Below is the press release notifying the public of the Community Program Planning (CPP) process for the MHSA Three Year Integrated Plan for Fiscal Years 2020/21 through 2022/23: